A shocking number of people suffer from irritable bowel syndrome (IBS).

 But it’s also a challenge to identify where each of these classes of nutrients are in everyday food.

-It all sounds very hard—and, because this research is still very much in its infancy, chances are it is more difficult now than it will be later.
+It all sounds very hard—and, because this research is still relatively new, chances are it is more difficult now than it will be later.

-In another few years, we might know exactly how these nutrients are interacting with your body, and we might have blood tests that can tell us everything we need an exclusion diet for today.
+In another few years, we might know exactly how these nutrients are interacting with your body, and we might have blood tests that can tell us everything we need to exclude completely from our diet.

 In addition, there’s likely to be a much larger array of foods available that are FODMAP diet-friendly.
 After all, gluten-free food has taken off in recent years—yet there are fifteen times as many sufferers of IBS as celiac disease.